goojoob/GOOStore/README.md

 _Declare your available products id's and quantity._

+* Consumable items need a quantity you may treat when the purchase is done
+* Non-Consumable items don't need a quantity, so you may leave it at 0

 ```swift
 let myProducts: [String: Int] = ["dev.goojoob.MyApp.10lives": 10, "dev.goojoob.MyApp.50lives": 50, "dev.goojoob.MyApp.ProUser": 0]
 ```